tytydraco/yessleep/out/A_week_after_I_turned_thirteen_deep_within_a_mausoleum_they_made_me_into_a_prophet.md

 I considered waiting until seven to open it, but I couldn't.

-Body shaking, mind spinning, I sat down at my kitchen table and clicked the attached link.
+Body shaking, mind spinning, I sat down at my kitchen table with my laptop and clicked the attached link.

 It started out normal.
 Showed me putting the pill-camera to my mouth.